NetherlandsForensicInstitute/lr-benchmark/README.md

 Datasets
 ----------
-There are currently two datasets available for this project:
+There are currently two datasets implemented for this project:
-- drugs_xtc: available as a csv file in the resources folder
+- drugs_xtc: will be published on our github soon
 - glass: LA-ICPMS measurements of elemental concentration from floatglass.
 The data will be downloaded automatically from https://github.com/NetherlandsForensicInstitute/elemental_composition_glass when used in the pipeline for the first time.